= rnorm(n = 100, mean = 0, sd = 1.0) Xobs

 It is an approach to optimize a model/parameter to find the set of parameters that describes best the observed data.

-A simple example, we want to estimate the average of random vectors and we assume that our model is a normal distribution (so we assume that the data originated from a normal distribution).
-We want to optimize the two parameters that describe a normal distribution: the mean, and the sd:
+A simple example: we want to estimate the average of a random vector and we assume that our model is a normal distribution (so we assume that the data originated from a normal distribution).
+We want to optimize the two parameters that describe the normal distribution: the mean, and the standard deviation:

 return(sum(lls))